GUI not always fully updated when switching to Darkroom mode

-#3 Updated by stefano_fornari - almost 7 years ago
+#3 Updated by stefano_fornari - about 7 years ago

 I confirm the behaviour.
 I too installed from source discarding a old version (but the new installation dir was different from the standard ubuntu dir).
 Crop completely screws up, like in the attached image.
 This can be a major issue.
 I would ask to rise the severity unless you have already a workaround or explanation why it happens only installing from source.

 #4 Updated by sebix - Sebastian almost 7 years ago

 Reproducable in current master (release-1.0-579-gf1e5fde) just as in 1.0.3.

 Not every image is affected, it appears at about half of them.

 Solvable by clicking on a clickable (and unvisible) item on this area like the "snapshot"-bar.
 I guess a redraw-command is missing?

 #6 Updated by Tobias Ellinghaus over 6 years ago

 - Target version changed from Candidate for next patch release to ---